yunusserhat/Github/content/home/publications.md

 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 40

-title: Publications
+title: 'Selected Publications'
-subtitle: ''
+subtitle: 'Recent peer-reviewed articles, conference proceedings, and preprints in GeoAI'

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication
   # Choose how much pages you would like to display (0 = all pages)
-  count: 5
+  count: 6
   # Choose how many pages you would like to offset by
   offset: 0
   # Page order: descending (desc) or ascending (asc) date.